emissary-ingress/emissary/reference/configuration.md

 - [`TracingService`](/reference/services/tracing-service) manifests configures the external tracing service that Ambassador will use.

 - [`Mapping`](/reference/mappings) manifests associate REST _resources_ with Kubernetes _services_.
 Ambassador _must_ have one or more mappings defined to provide access to any services at all.

+Note that each of these `kind`s are supported as both annotations and as Custom Resource Definitions (CRDs).

 ## Configuration sources